Chinese internet publishing options

 International and Chinese System as a Service (SaaS)

 Software as a service (SaaS) is a type of software licensing model.
-It is delivered on a subscription basis and centrally hosted and managed.
-It is sometimes referred to as "on-demand software” and was formerly referred to as "software plus services" by Microsoft.
+It is delivered on a subscription basis, centrally hosted, and managed.
+It is sometimes referred to as "on-demand software” and was formerly called "software plus services" by Microsoft.

 An overseas company can offer SaaS to a business or consumer in mainland China, provided the service runs outside China.

-If you have SaaS already, please check that your software components are accessible from China: https://webtest.accesstochina.com (including the help desk/support systems).
+If you already have SaaS, please verify that your software components are accessible from China: https://webtest.accesstochina.com (including the help desk/support systems).

 Option